KittenBot/learn-kittenbot/docs/jacdac/KitB/06 Haptic Output.md

 ### Why does the haptic output module not vibrate?
 > Please turn the vibration intensity or vibration duration to a larger value

+### Why is the vibrate pattern setting not responding?
+> The vibrate pattern only supports a maximum of 6 characters.